ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-viewing.md

 {: #vpc-vcf-viewing-details}

 1. In the **VMware Cloud Foundation** table, click an instance name.
 2. On the **Summary** tab, review the general information of the instance: the deployment infrastructure type, the resource group in which the resources are deployed, the {{site.data.keyword.vpc_full}} ({{site.data.keyword.vpc_short}}) region, and the zone where the instance is deployed.
-Click the plan to view the software bundles that are installed for the VMware Cloud Foundation instance.
+Click the link under **Plan** to view the software bundles that are installed for the VMware Cloud Foundation instance.

 3. Click the **Infrastructure** tab:
-   1. In the **Domain** table, review the domain name, domain type, cluster number in the domain, NSX-T Edge cluster in the domain the public floating IP addresses in the domain.
+   1. In the **Domains** table, review the domain name and type, the number of clusters, the NSX-T Edge cluster uplinks and nodes, and the public floating IP addresses in the domain.
    2. Click the table row to view the detailed information of the selected domain.
       * On the cluster details, view the number of hosts in this cluster.
       * Click the host profile to view the detailed information of the profile.